LaurieLBaker/DSCA_leaflet_mapping_in_r/README.md

 ## Versions

-These slides are an updated version of gadenbuie's gentle introduction to ggplot2.
+These slides are an updated version of gadenbuie's [gentle introduction to ggplot2[(https://pkg.garrickadenbuie.com/gentle-ggplot2/#1).

-These slides are an updated version of [a presentation](https://github.com/gadenbuie/trug-ggplot2) given at the [Tampa R Users Group](https://tampausers.github.io).

-I also presented these slides for the [ASA USF Student Chapter _Data Analysis with R_ workshop](https://github.com/gadenbuie/gentle-ggplot2/tree/asa-usf/) on November 11, 2018.